-Covering over 160,000 hectares in the north-west corner of the Northern Territory, Bullo River Station is both a working pastoral property and conservation sanctuary.
+Covering over 160,000 hectares in the north-west corner of the Northern Territory, Bullo River Station is both a working pastoral property and conservation area.
 The station is a birdwatchers’ paradise and is also home to a diverse range of wildlife.

 AWC has formed an innovative partnership with the owners of Bullo River Station, Julian and Alexandra Burt, to deliver land management and science on one of Australia's most iconic pastoral leases.
 AWC and Bullo River are working in partnership to demonstrate how conservation and pastoral activities can co-exist.
 This innovative partnership protects a suite of threatened species consistent with its use as a commercial cattle property and ecotourism operation.
 It also has the potential to be a catalytic model for wider application on commercial pastoral land.

 Situated in the north-western corner of the Northern Territory, near the West Australian border, Bullo River Station includes an impressive array of ecosystems.
 It is dominated by the Keep River sandstone formations and, as is typical of the east Kimberley landscape, providing rocky gorges and lush riparian ecosystems.
 The rich alluvial floodplains of the Victoria and Bullo rivers, dissected sandstone plateaux, sweeping eucalypt savannah woodlands and open grasslands provide vital refuge for northern Australia’s declining wildlife.
 AWC is implementing a science monitoring program to determine the extent of ecological value, and build a baseline inventory of the flora and fauna.
 This information will be used to inform land management programs – in particular fire management, weed control, and providing advice on the exclusion of cattle from sensitive areas.